-ITEM DATA 1.
-Title of degree Master of Public Administration Organizational Relationship of the Program to the Institution In a School of Public and International Affairs 3.
-Geographic Arrangement Program Delivery Both Main Campus and Satellite Campus (Gwinnett) 4.
-Mode of Program Delivery: Check all that apply In person instruction only 5.
-Overarching Program Emphasis: Check all that apply Public Admin, Public Policy, Public Management, Local, Nonprofit, Other 6.
-Program Student Population Emphasis: Use pull down menu Do Not emphasize difference between pre-service and in-service 7.
-Does your program's mission include significant selectivity in admissions?
-Highly selective with qualitative and quantitative measures 8.
-Program Placement Emphasis International, National, State, Local, Nonprofit 9.
-Number of students in degree program (Full-time, Part-time, Total) Full Time: 90, Part Time: 42, Total: 132 Students 10.
-Ratio of FTE Faculty to FTE Students 17.3 FTE Faculty:115.8 FTE Students 11.
-Number of Semester Credit Hours Required to Complete the Program 41 Credit Hours 12.
-List of Dual Degrees JD/MPA, AB/MPA 13.
-List of Specializations Health Policy and Admin, Higher Education Admin, Local Government Admin, Nonprofit Admin, Public Budgeting and Finance Admin, Public Management/Organizational Theory, Public Policy The MPA program at The University of Georgia strives to be a leader in educating and inspiring students for managerial and analytical careers in public service through teaching, research, and service to the community while emphasizing the professional values of ethics and accountability.
-The mission is fulfilled by educating 14.
-Mission Statement The mission is fulfilled by educating and inspiring students for careers in management, administration, and policy analysis in government and nonprofit organizations domestically and abroad.
-The program produces leaders with a wide range of analytic, communicative, and managerial abilities to meet the demands of contemporary public and nonprofit sectors.
+ITEM DATA

+1. Title of degree Master of Public Administration

+2. Organizational Relationship of the Program to the Institution In a School of Public and International Affairs

+3. Geographic Arrangement Program Delivery Both Main Campus and Satellite Campus (Gwinnett)

+4. Mode of Program Delivery: Check all that apply In person instruction only

+5. Overarching Program Emphasis: Check all that apply Public Admin, Public Policy, Public Management, Local, Nonprofit, Other

+6. Program Student Population Emphasis: Use pull down menu Do Not emphasize difference between pre-service and in-service

+7. Does your program's mission include significant selectivity in admissions?
+Highly selective with qualitative and quantitative measures

+8. Program Placement Emphasis International, National, State, Local, Nonprofit

+9. Number of students in degree program (Full-time, Part- time, Total) Full Time: 90, Part Time: 42, Total: 132 Students

+10. Ratio of FTE Faculty to FTE Students 17.3 FTE Faculty:115.8 FTE Students

+11. Number of Semester Credit Hours Required to Complete the Program 41 Credit Hours

+12. List of Dual Degrees JD/MPA, AB/MPA

+Health Policy and Admin, Higher

+Education Admin, Local Government

+Admin, Nonprofit Admin, Public Budgeting and Finance Admin, Public

+Management/Organizational Theory,

+13. List of Specializations Public Policy

+^ The MPA program at The University

+of Georgia strives to be a leader in educating and inspiring students for

+managerial and analytical careers in

+public service through teaching,

+research, and service to the

+community while emphasizing the

+professional values of ethics and accountability.

+The mission is fulfilled by educating

+and inspiring students for careers in

+management, administration, and

+policy analysis in government and nonprofit organizations domestically

+and abroad.
+The program produces

+leaders with a wide range of analytic,

+communicative, and managerial

+abilities to meet the demands of

+14. Mission Statement contemporary public and nonprofit sectors.
 The MPA curriculum

 encourages within students the

 development of the intellectual

 capacities and professional skills

 necessary for the successful

 performance of critical public service

 jobs.
 The program accomplishes these

 goals by contributing to the

 advancement of the public

 administration and policy field

 through teaching, research, and public

 service.
 The program also creates an

 awareness of and sensitivity to ethical

 concerns and accountability issues

 within the public service arena.

 To articulate and apply a public

-service perspective.
+15. One Universal Competency service perspective.

+16. Indicate how the program defines its Academic Year

-Summer 2013, Fall 2013, Spring 2014
+Calendar (for the purposes of the Self Study Year) Summer 2013, Fall 2013, Spring 2014